Templating with MJML and MailJet

 <mj-raw>

-// make sure variable is defined
+// make sure the variable is defined

 {% set greeting = "" %}

-// conditinally reassign variable
+// conditionally reassign the variable

 {% if var:name:false %}